 When to Stop Smoking Weed While Pregnant: ChoicePoint’s Bottomline

 Smoking weed while pregnant increases the risk of stillbirth by 2.3 times.
 Marijuana addiction is a constant struggle and is even more concerning if you are pregnant.
-If you are wondering when to stop smoking weed while pregnant, contact us.
+Contact us if you are wondering when to stop smoking weed while pregnant.
 At ChoicePoint, we believe in providing support to those who need it.
 With the help of your commitment and the support of our doctors, you can protect yourself and your baby from harm.